Dodgers outslug Cubs with 4 homers to win 7-3

+LOS ANGELES (AP) — Cody Bellinger’s recent 0-for-13 slump appears to have been a mere blip in a memorable season so far.

-LOS ANGELES (AP) — Cody Bellinger, Max Muncy and David Freese hit two-run homers to back Clayton Kershaw as the Los Angeles Dodgers beat the Chicago Cubs 7-3 Thursday night in the opener of a four-game series.
+Bellinger hit a pair of home runs, Max Muncy and David Freese each added a two-run shot and the Los Angeles Dodgers beat the Chicago Cubs 7-3 Thursday night in the opener of a four-game series.

-The NL West-leading Dodgers rallied from a 3-0 deficit after Kyle Schwarber and Kris Bryant hit leadoff homers for the Cubs in the early innings.
+The leading vote-getter in All-Star balloting, Bellinger is batting .358 with 22 homers and 57 RBIs.

+The slugger ended his skid at the plate in a loss at the Angels earlier this week.
+Now he’s back home, where Bellinger has 14 homers and has hit safely in 28 of 32 games.

-Bellinger added a solo shot in the seventh, his 22nd of the season, and drew chants of “MVP!
+Bellinger belted a two-run homer in the fourth inning.
+He added a solo shot in the seventh and drew chants of “MVP!
 MVP!”

+“Just don’t think of him as a hitter — he’s a great athlete,” Cubs manager Joe Maddon said.
+“He plays all over the place, he plays every position well, he can run.”

+The NL West-leading Dodgers rallied from a 3-0 deficit after Kyle Schwarber and Kris Bryant hit leadoff homers against Clayton Kershaw in the early innings.

-The Cubs arrived in Los Angeles having just ended a five-game road skid, but they’ve dropped eight of 10 away from home.
+The Cubs arrived in Los Angeles having just ended a five-game road skid, but they’ve lost eight of 10 away from home.
+The loss dropped them a game behind the NL Central-leading Milwaukee Brewers, who were idle.

 It wasn’t a great night for either team’s left-handed ace.